The Crow: City of Angels (video game): Plot

 The game follows the same plot of the film on which it is based: mechanic Ashe Corven and his son Danny are brutally murdered by a gang.
 Resurrected by a crow and acquiring supernatural powers with the help of artist and new friend Sarah, Ashe now seeks vengeance on his murderers, including "the ninjitsu death-bitch" Kali and the drug king Judah.

 Development

 Acclaim originally planned for the game to be released early in the fourth quarter of 1996, in order to tie in with the August release of the film on which it is based.

 All of the characters in the game were animated with Acclaim's motion capture technology.
-The game contains a tribute to Brandon Lee, if the player beats the game in under 50 minutes and presses the Triangle button on the credits screen, a crow will fly towards the screen then morph into a picture of Brandon.